chastitywhiterose/Chastity-Code-Cookbook/Chastity-Code-Cookbook.md

 In chapter 1, the "Advanced Powers of Two" program showed my method for displaying powers of two by using arrays of bytes as if they were decimal digits.
 In this chapter, I will be presenting a modified version of this same program which allocates memory on the heap using the C malloc function.
 This may not be that essential for a simple program like this, but keep in mind that this is the "proper" way to create arrays in C when you intent to have arrays of millions of bytes.
 Your computer needs to have a way of stopping if there is not enough memory in the system.

-After that, I will also be presenting two more programs which generate large numbers quickly.
+After that, I will also be presenting more programs which generate large numbers quickly.
+All of these use only the standard C library and my own math routines.
+Therefore, they work on any C compiler and can also easily be translated to any programming language.

 ## Big Number Powers of Two